TorahBibleCodes/TorahBibleCodes/README.md

 # Updates
 <br />27 / AUGUST / 2024
 <br />
-<br />DEVELOPMENT UPDATE: COMING SOON: UPCOMING SOFTWARE UPDATE
+<br />DEVELOPMENT UPDATE: COMING SOON: UPCOMING SOFTWARE UPDATE VERSION 0.2
 <br />
 <br />1.
 Choice of Codices (i.e. Collections of Manuscripts): A. Koren; B. Leningrad; C. Miqra According to Masorah (MAM) - based on the Aleppo Codex.
 <br />2.
 Possibility to search several texts as one complete book (as they were in antiquity): A. Samuel; B. Kings; C. Ezra-Nehemiah; D. Chronicles.